suhand/puppet-wso2base/README.md

 This is the base puppet module required by all WSO2 products puppet modules

+It will do the following,

+* create the users identified by owner
+* write to the ```/etc/hosts``` file the required information
+* write to the ```/etc/environmement``` file the required variables
+* install the basic packages required such as "htop", "lsof","unzip","sysstat","telnet", "git", "less", "tree"
+* install java
+* install maven

 ## Setup
 Copy the required files to ```/etc/puppet/modules/wso2base/files/java/```
 Go through the ```FilesToCopyHere.txt``` readme file.